-Finally I would like to add another saying of the Prophet that proves that Muslims should be conscious to treat their sons and daughters justly:
+Finally, the following hadith emphasizes that Muslims should be conscious to treat their sons and daughters justly:

-From all the above hadith we see Prophet Muhammad’s attitude toward children is an example for the whole human race that shows how to treat them and cherish them at all times.
+From all the above hadith we see Prophet Muhammad’s attitude toward children.
+It is an example for the whole human race that shows how to treat them and cherish them at all times.